 Oh no. Here come Canada Day and the U.S. Independence Day.
-Noisy holidays are rolling around again, and your dog is scared of fireworks?
+Noisy holidays are rolling around again.
+Is your dog scared of fireworks?

 Even though it’s just a few days before the holiday, you can make a plan and take action to help your dog be less afraid of the unpredictable scary sounds of fireworks, firecrackers, whistles, and even guns.

 Here are some things you can do today.

 Get some great treats and start carrying them around.
 Whenever there is any kind of sudden or startling noise, but especially stray bangs and booms as people start to test their noisemakers, rain treats down on your dog.
 Use those special treats only for noises.
 Don’t pass them out for nice behavior (use something else for that!), and don’t ask for any particular behavior from your dog when the noise occurs.
 Just give the special treats.

 You may wonder why I am not recommending buying an app or CD with fireworks sounds to “practice” with.
 Performing desensitization/counterconditioning with sounds is tricky.
 People who haven’t done DS/CC before run a real risk of scaring their dogs further instead of helping them.
 This is why I am suggesting this method, which uses environmental noises that are happening anyway.

 Make (or adapt) a safe place for your dog.
 Keep in mind that the flashes of light that come with big fireworks displays can be scary too.
 Consider a method to darken any windows nearby or shield the safe place with a cover if necessary.
 Be aware that the low frequency sounds of thunder are physically impossible to mute with the amount of absorbent material such as blankets or foam we can use at home.
 But being underground can help a bit, so basements are a good option for some dogs.